Photo by Todd & Brad Reed Photography

 Each year, community businesses and individuals come together to sponsor free rides/tows for the public on New Year’s Eve to prevent drunk driving incidents.

-The following companies are offering free rides/tows on New Year’s Eve:
+The following companies offered free rides/tows on New Year’s Eve, 2021:

 - LMTA: (231) 845-6218